mkantzer/mkantLogRhythm/README.md

   * if a Cluster node fails (for example, is terminated from the AWS console), re-runnign the playbook does not add a new node to the cluster.
+  *ignore_errors has been set to true when creating the gluster volume.
+This is due to a bug in the module, where it attempts to execute "gluster volume add-brick" against each server in the cluster, when it only needs to execute against a single one.
+As a result, on the second node, it tries to add a brick that is already added, and runs into an error.
+The volume was still created, however, so I am treating this as a success condition.
+Please note that this occurs even though I have flagged run_once in the task, so that it still only runs the command on a single server.
-  * Security has not been configured on GlusterFS; anyone can currently mount
+  * Security has not been configured on GlusterFS; anyone can currently mount the volume if they know where to point.
+This is because of the previously mentioned bug in the gluster_volume module

 Potential Improvements